Updated as of March 22, 2021

 Amount and Timing of the Grants

 The total maximum amount of Grants that a theatrical production can receive is $10,000,000 during both an application for an initial grant and any supplemental grant.
 Most theatrical productions that had operations in 2019 will be eligible for an initial grant.
-For an eligible production that was in operation on January 1, 2019, the Grant is equal to 45% of the gross earned revenue of the entity during 2019, and for a production that began operations after January 1, 2019, an amount equal to 6X the average monthly gross earned revenue for each full month of 2019 that the production was in operation.
+For an eligible production that was in operation on January 1, 2019, the Grant is equal to 45% of the gross earned revenue of the entity during 2019, and for a production that began operations after January 1, 2019, an amount equal to 6X the average monthly gross earned revenue for each full month that the production was in operation.
 In both cases capped at a maximum of $10,000,000.

 If the $10,000,000 maximum is not obtained in the initial grant, the production may receive a supplemental grant, if, as of April 1, 2021, the production’s revenue for the first quarter of 2021 is not more than 30% of the revenue for the first quarter of 2019.
 The supplemental grants are equal to 50% of the initial grant amount, and again there is a cap of $10,000,000 total for initial and supplemental grants combined